 IP - In Progress

-Indicates that the grade was not available from the instructor at the time the transcript was printed.
+Indicates that the grade was not available by the time of print.

 I - Incomplete